The Darling Buds: Post break-up

 Chris McDonagh decided to leave the band in the summer of 2018.
 Dave Corten replaced him on bass, and the group issued a digital-only single, "New Year", on 15 December 2018.

 The band have continued to play live around the country and are currently working toward recording new material.
+A box set of singles and rarities was released in autumn 2023 on Cherry Red Records.